Keksuccino/docs_fancymenu/conditions.md

 ---
-title: Conditions (Loading Requirements)
+title: Conditions (Requirements)
 description: How to use loading requirements.
 published: true
-date: 2025-05-13T19:36:50.690Z
+date: 2025-11-23T10:22:52.433Z
 tags: loading requirements, loading requirement, requirement, requirements
 editor: markdown
 dateCreated: 2025-04-14T20:14:22.175Z
 ---

-# Loading Requirements
+# Requirements
-Loading requirements allow you to make parts of your layouts visible or invisible based on various conditions like if an element is hovered, the window has a specific size or if you're currently in a world.
+Requirements (aka. "loading requirements") allow you to make parts of your layouts visible or invisible based on various conditions like if an element is hovered, the window has a specific size or if you're currently in a world.

 They can also be used in action scripts of buttons, sliders, tickers and everything else with an action script input.

 # Adding Requirements to Elements
-To add one or more loading requirements to elements, just right-click the element and click on **Loading Requirements**.
+To add one or more requirements to elements, just right-click the element and click on **Loading Requirements**.

 # Layout-wide Requirements
 You can also change the visibity of whole layouts by right-clicking the **editor background** and then clicking on **Loading Requirements [Layout-Wide]**.

 # Action Scripts
-Loading requirements can also be used in action scripts of elements with an action script input, like buttons, sliders or tickers.
+Requirements can also be used in action scripts.
-You can add them in the action script screen and use them to execute specific actions only if the condition of the loading requirement is met.
+You can add them in the action script editor screen and use them to execute specific actions only if the condition of the requirement is met.

 # Requirement Values
-Some loading requirements need you to set some values to work properly.
-If that's the case, the loading requirement screen should tell you to set all values first, but if not, just check if the **Edit Requirement Value** button is clickable when adding the requirement.
+Some requirements need you to set some values to work properly.
+If that's the case, the requirement screen should tell you to set all values first, but if not, just check if the **Edit Requirement Value** button is clickable when adding the requirement.
 Always check the requirement's description if you're not sure what to set as value.
 Some value inputs even support **TAB auto completion**.